 The Anti-Money Laundering Authority (AMLA) typically operates as an independent regulatory body responsible for enforcing AML regulations within a country or jurisdiction.
 It took over responsibilities from the European Banking Authority (EBA).
 The AMLA’s organizational structure and governance may vary depending on the country or jurisdiction.

 The AMLA’s proposed organizational structure draws inspiration from the Spanish system, which includes the Commission for the Prevention of Money Laundering and its supporting bodies (SEPBLAC).
-In this system, SEPBLAC serves as both the regulator and supervisor for anti-money laundering efforts and the financial intelligence unit responsible for analyzing suspicious transactions.
+In this system, SEPBLAC serves as both the regulator and supervisor for anti-money laundering efforts and the financial intelligence unit is responsible for analyzing suspicious transactions.

 Spain has a high standard for preventing money laundering and financing of terrorism, as recognized by the FATF Mutual Evaluation Report and subsequent Follow-Up Assessments.
 The Spanish model has proven effective in preventing and detecting money laundering, which is why it is used as a blueprint for the AMLA’s organizational structure.